 Higher levels of trust are needed in the current economic atmosphere of change and uncertainty, according to research by the University of Bath and the Chartered Institute of Personnel Development.
-“Trust fills the void,” said Professor Veronica Hope-Hailey, dean of the School of Management at the University of Bath, speaking at the CIPD’s L&D Show […]
+“Trust fills the void,” said Professor Veronica Hope-Hailey, dean of the School of Management at the University of Bath, speaking at the CIPD’s L&D Show 2014 in London in May.
+Changes in society, particularly in the wake of the financial crisis, have created an atmosphere of change and uncertainty where people demand more trust from their leaders, she said.
+Hope-Hailey carried out research among 13 organisations that maintained a culture […]

 Business coaches who possess qualities of authentic leadership (AL) are more likely to help clients reach their goals than those without, suggests research.
 The study, which included a survey of 96 business coaches, looked at the extent to which coaches perceive they possess the qualities of AL and how this affects coaching performance.
-Coaching that […]
+Coaching that involves the application of AL qualities enhances the work performance, life experience, self-directed learning and personal growth of clients, according to the research.
+The study, by Anthony Gatling of William F. Harrah College of Hotel Administration, University of Nevada in the US, describes AL as […]

 The journey towards Chartered Institute (CI) status for coaching in the UK appears to be even more challenging than previously thought, according to the Accreditation Forum’s sub-committee looking at the viability of CI status.
-As well as potential disadvantages, such as the UK coaching industry’s complexity, there are many potential benefits too (see box, below) […]
+As well as potential disadvantages, such as the UK coaching industry’s complexity, there are many potential benefits too (see box, below) and a number of possible steps towards full CI status, which may offer some of the benefits, without going the whole way, suggested the sub-committee.
+The committee was led by GSK’s Sally Bonneywell.
+Other members included UK ICF’s Joy Harcup, APECS’ Jeremy Ridge, Oxford Brookes […]

 At the latest meeting of the Accreditation Forum on 19 March in London, two sub-committees reported back.
-One on the high-risk, yet highly important area of team coaching, the other on our progress towards UK Chartered Institute status It is still unclear what team coaching is and what skills set will be required, but it […]
+One on the high-risk, yet highly important area of team coaching, the other on our progress towards UK Chartered Institute status It is still unclear what team coaching is and what skills set will be required, but it is going to become increasingly important – and it has the potential to be high risk, but high impact, too.
+These were some of the conclusions of a group of sponsors and professional body representatives.
+Led by KPMG’s Louise Buckle, a sub-committee of the Accreditation […]

 By Liz Hall This spring sees the US rollout of Bank of America Merrill Lynch Bank’s women returner coaching programme, following its success in the UK.
-Concerned about the cost of losing talented female executives who leave to start a family, the bank partnered with the Executive Coaching Consultancy in 2011 to devise and run […]
+Concerned about the cost of losing talented female executives who leave to start a family, the bank partnered with the Executive Coaching Consultancy in 2011 to devise and run a comprehensive programme to inspire and guide women on resuming careers.
+Now in its third year, Returning Talent for 2014 launched this year in the UK with a conference and selection event in February, attended by 50 women.
+Some 20 were invited to take part […]

 Coaching at Work has been named one of the top three global coaching magazines for executive coaches, in Sherpa’s 9th Executive Coaching Survey 2014.